 We all have those days that we wake up feeling sluggish but still have to go to work and perform and nothing comes first to our mind than having our morning coffee.
 Coffee is part of many cultures around the world.
-But we’ll tackle how the benefits of CBG can outweigh whatever we’re getting with coffee.
+But we’ll tackle how the health benefits of CBG can outweigh whatever we’re getting with coffee.

 The National Coffee Association (NCA) in 2020 released the National Coffee Data Trends report that states that 7 out of 10 Americans drink coffee every week and 62% drinks coffee every day.
 Also noteworthy, the overall consumption of coffee in the US increased 5% America since 2015 and we can safely assume that it’s continuing to increase this year as well.